paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 ## Left is not right
 Flexbox introduces a number of new concepts, be they the main and cross axes, or the various justification and alignment properties.
 [Mozilla has a good overview][6], but I've found [the guide on CSS Tricks][7] to be the most helpful.
 I suggest reading up on these terms if you're unfamiliar, before continuing with the rest of this article.

-I want to draw your attention to two particular values used by Flexbox: `flex-start` and `flex-end`, terms that to me appeared fairly abstract.
-That was until I needed to create a layout that could support both left-to-right and right-to-left languages.
-As it turns out, browsers do a lot of the heavy lifting here, be it via the [`dir`][8] attribute, or the [`<bdi>`][9] and [`<bdo>`][10] elements.
+Here, I want to draw your attention to two particular values used by Flexbox: `flex-start` and `flex-end`, terms that appeared fairly abstract until I needed to create a layout that would support both left-to-right and right-to-left languages.
+It turns out, browsers do a lot of the heavy lifting here, be it via the [`dir`][8] attribute, or the [`<bdi>`][9] and [`<bdo>`][10] elements.
 However, this native functionality is easily undermined with a few carelessly applied CSS rules: add `text-align: left` to a passage of text, and it will appear left aligned, no matter what the document's text direction has been set to.

 Having briefly immersed myself in the world of internationalisation, much like seeing a width defined in pixels, I no longer see physical positioning keywords like `left` or `right` without knowing a series of assumptions have been made.
-Thankfully, because Flexbox uses the logical values `flex-start` and `flex-end`, any layouts created with it will automatically align according to a document's text direction.
+Thankfully, because Flexbox uses the logical values `flex-start` and `flex-end`, any layouts created with it will automatically align according to the document's text direction.

 Well, almost.

 ## Illogical justification
 Flexbox is most effective when creating micro layouts within parts of a page, positioning items in one dimension.
 Like for example, a page header:

-{% figure caption:"Our header, with the site's name on the left, and navigation items on the right." class:"u-bleed" %}
+{% figure caption:"Our header, with the site's name on the left, and navigation items to the right." class:"u-bleed" %}
 {% picture showcase /2016/03/header-ltr.svg alt="" class="u-framed" %}
 {% endfigure %}